dauer/flug/qemu-lightning-talk/slideshow/qemu.md

 # Running other full systems

-QEMU does more than letting us run applikation written for different CPU architectures it also lets us run other complete Operating Systems
+QEMU does more than letting us run applications written for different CPU architectures it also lets us run other complete Operating Systems

 ## Kubuntu